The Best Coffee Shops In Osaka You Shouldn’t Miss

 Brooklyn Roasting Company: Spacious coffee shop close to Namba Shrine

-The industrial-style location in Namba offers lots of seating space, delicious coffee, and some pastries if you need a snack.
-And since they are also a roasting company, you can also purchase some of their delicious beans to take home as a souvenir, like I did.
+And since they are also a roasting company, you can also purchase some of their delicious beans to take home as a souvenir—highly recommended!

 Address: 1 Chome-1-21 Shikitsuhigashi, Naniwa Ward, Osaka, 556-0012, Japan

-So have the best time exploring the best coffee shops in Osaka during your trip to this incredible lively city.
 Are we missing one of your favorite coffee shops in Osaka?
 Let us know in the comments, we love an excuse to try a new coffee spot!